Taking up running can seem like a scary prospect, especially if you feel out of shape or unfit.

 What is Couch to 5K?

-Couch to 5K is a running plan developed to help absolute beginners get into running.
-The beginners' running plan was developed by a novice runner, Josh Clark, who wanted to help his fiftysomething mum get off the couch and start running too.
-The plan involves three runs per week, with a day of rest in between, with a different schedule for each of the nine weeks.
+Couch to 5K is a running plan for absolute beginners.
+It was developed by a new runner, Josh Clark, who wanted to help his 50-something mum get off the couch and start running, too.

 How does Couch to 5K work?